ibromley/transitsphere-page/docs/dataedit.md

 TransitSphere was designed with exensibility in mind, especially for end-users, making it very easy to make changes to the data inside the application and rebuild the project.
 Instead of using a database, a simple online spreadsheet was used to hold all the information.

-Currently the information is curated in this Google Sheets file: [https://docs.google.com/spreadsheets/d/1-aBL2tsKYet1vlc4ESGTYoNmt7wzVoDdmzv3PKZWjkU/](https://docs.google.com/spreadsheets/d/1-aBL2tsKYet1vlc4ESGTYoNmt7wzVoDdmzv3PKZWjkU/)
+?> Currently the information is curated in [this Google Sheets file](https://docs.google.com/spreadsheets/d/1-aBL2tsKYet1vlc4ESGTYoNmt7wzVoDdmzv3PKZWjkU/)

 ## Card Content